 Using flow models from electronic circuit theory, researchers from The Nature Conservancy and University of Washington plotted likely routes for nearly 3,000 species, highlighting the critical importance of the Appalachian Mountains as a migration corridor.

-The Central Apps’ rich mosaic of habitats, terrains, and elevations offers viable options for wildlife and plant communities to migrate into more hospitable “neighborhoods.”
+The Central Appalachians’ rich mosaic of habitats, terrains, and elevations offers viable options for wildlife and plant communities to migrate into more hospitable “neighborhoods.”

 PROTECTING COASTAL COMMUNITIES

 Recent evidence suggests that coastal “blue carbon” projects can be just as effective as forests in curbing carbon.
 Studies even suggest that coastal wetlands can store three to five times more carbon than a same-size tropical forest.

 On Virginia’s Eastern Shore, The Nature Conservancy’s Virginia Coast Reserve is protecting and restoring marine systems such as oyster reefs not only for their habitat value, but also increasingly because they may counter climate impacts through binding sediment, reducing wave energy and growing apace with sea-level rise.